rhnvrm/stock-market-circulars/hugo-site/content/circulars/bse/2025/bse-2025-12-11-9fc41c3ae4f332d6-change-in-name-of-the-company-swastik-safe-deposit-investments-ltd.md

 stocks:
 - SWASTIK
 tags:
+- certificate
+- corporate-action
+- e-and-e-enterprises
 - name-change
-- certificate-of-incorporation
-- corporate-action
 - swastik-safe-deposit
-- e-and-e-enterprises
 title: Change in Name of The Swastik Safe Deposit and Investments Ltd to E & E Enterprises Limited
 ---